MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/enable-tde-on-sql-server-using-ekm.md

      A credential must be added to each login that will be performing encryption using a key from the Key Vault.
 This might include:

-    -   A [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] administrator login who will use key vault in order to set up and manage [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] encryption scenarios.
+    -   A [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] administrator login who will use key vault to set up and manage [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] encryption scenarios.

     -   Other [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] logins who might enable Transparent Data Encryption (TDE), or other [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] encryption features.